mkdocs/mkdocs/docs/user-guide/custom-themes.md

 provided index file is the responsability of the theme.

-When `search_index_only` is set to `false`, then the search plugin modifies the Jinja environment by adding its own `temaplates` directory (with a lower precedence than the theme) and adds its scripts to the `extra_javascript` config setting.
+When `search_index_only` is set to `false`, then the search plugin modifies the Jinja environment by adding its own `templates` directory (with a lower precedence than the theme) and adds its scripts to the `extra_javascript` config setting.